Melissa McCarthy Returns To ‘SNL’ As Sean Spicer, Shows Off Ivanka-Brand Heels

-Saturday Night Live continued it satirical portrayal of the Trump administration in its February 11 episode, with the actress and comedian Melissa McCarthy returning as the White House Press Secretary Sean Spicer, after she made her first appearance last week.
+Saturday Night Live continued it’s satirical portrayal of the Trump administration in its February 11 episode, with the actress and comedian Melissa McCarthy returning as the White House Press Secretary Sean Spicer after she made her first appearance last week.

 Although her portrayal of an irascible White House Press Secretary drew wide acclaim, media reports claimed that Trump and his close White House aides were upset about it.